chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 [fossil]: https://fossil-scm.org/home/doc/trunk/www/index.wiki

 Finally, there is a thing Jujutsu is not *yet*: a standalone <abbr>VCS</abbr> ready to use *without* Git.
-It supports its own, “native” back end for the sake of keeping that door open for future capabilities, and the test suite exercises both the Git and the “native” back end, but the “native” one is not remotely ready for regular use.
+It supports its own, “native” backend for the sake of keeping that door open for future capabilities, and the test suite exercises both the Git and the “native” backend, but the “native” one is not remotely ready for regular use.
 That said, this one I do expect to see change over time!

 One of the really interesting bits about picking up Jujutsu is realizing just how weirdly Git has wired your brain, and re-learning how to think about how a version control system can work.
 It is one thing to believe—very strongly, in my case!—that Git’s <abbr title="user interface">UI</abbr> design is deeply janky (and its underlying model just so-so); it is something else to experience how much better a <abbr title="version control system">VCS</abbr> <abbr title="user interface">UI</abbr> can be (even without replacing the underlying model!).